As you like it: Localization via paired comparisons: Guarantees in the noise-free setting

 \begin{theorem} Let $\epsilon, \eta > 0$ be given.
 Let $\cA_i(\cdot)$ be defined as in~\eqref{eq:measmodel00}, and suppose that $m$ pairs $\{(\p_i, \q_i)\}_{i=1}^m$ are generated by drawing each $\p_i$ and $\q_i$ independently from $\N(0,\sigma^2 I)$ where $\sigma^2 = 2R^2/n$.
 There exists a constant $C$ such that if

 then with probability at least $1-\eta$, for all $\x,\,\y\in \B_R^n$ such that $\cA(\x) = \cA(\y)$,

 \end{theorem}

 The result follows from applying Lemma~\ref{lem:singlemeas} below to pairs of points in a covering set of $\B_R^n$.
 The key message of this theorem is that if one chooses the variance $\sigma^2$ of the distribution generating the items appropriately, then it is possible to estimate $\x$ to within $\epsilon$ using a number of comparisons that is nearly linear in $n/\epsilon$.
+As we will show in Theorem~\ref{thm:lowerbound}, this result is optimal, ignoring log factors, in terms of the scaling of $m$ with $n$ and $\epsilon$.
+This also makes intuitive sense; if all the hyperplanes were all axis-aligned, one would require the number of hyperplanes be at least proportional to the number of dimensions, $n$, otherwise some direction would be unconstrained.
+Theorem~\ref{thm:rndmeasmain} is also sensible in terms of the ratio of the initial uncertainty $R$ to the target uncertainty $\epsilon$ since $R/\epsilon$ hyperplanes would be required to uniformly localize a point along a single dimension.

 A natural question is what would happen with a different choice of $\sigma^2$.
 In fact, this assumption is critical---if $\sigma^2$ is substantially smaller the bound quickly becomes vacuous, and as $\sigma^2$ grows much past $R^2/n$ the bound begins to become steadily worse.\footnote{We note that it is possible to try to optimize $\sigma^2$ by setting $\sigma^2 = c R^2/n$ for some constant $c$ and then selecting $c$ so as to minimize the constant $C$ in~\eqref{eq:sufficientm}.
 We believe this would yield limited insight since, in order to obtain a result which is valid uniformly for all possible $n$, we use certain bounds which for general $n$ can be somewhat loose and would skew the resulting $c$.
 We instead simply select $c = 2$ for simplicity in our analysis (as it results in $\tau_i \sim \mathcal{N}(0,R^2/n)$) and because it aligns well with simulations.} As we will see in Section~\ref{sec:experiments}, this is in fact observed in practice.
 It should also be somewhat intuitive: if $\sigma^2$ is too small, then nearly all the hyperplanes induced by the comparisons will pass very close to the origin, so that accurate estimation of even $\| \x \|$ becomes impossible.
 On the other hand, if $\sigma^2$ is too large, then an increasing number of these hyperplanes will not even intersect the ball of radius $R$ in which $\x$ is presumed to lie, thus yielding no new information.

 \begin{lemma} Let $\w,\z\in \B^n_R$ be distinct and fixed, and let $\delta > 0$ be given.
 Define

 Let $\cA_i$ be defined as in Theorem~\ref{thm:rndmeasmain}.
 Denote by $P_{\text{{\em sep}}}$ the probability that $B_\delta(\w)$ and $B_\delta(\z)$ are separated by hyperplane $i$, i.e.,